Presented at 2:15pm in Standley I Lab on Thursday, November 17, 2016.#4616

 - Review of current data on the accesibility of PdF content

-Administrative/Campus Policy, Alternate Format, Assistive Technology, Faculty Instruction/Accessible Course Design, Information Resources, Information Technology, Legal
+Accessible Course Design, Administrative/Campus Policy, Alternate Format, Assistive Technology, Legal

 Gian has worked in the accessibility industry since 1998 and consulted on the development of the first Level AAA accessible web site in Australia (Disability Information Victoria).
 Gian Wild spent six years on the W3C Web Content Accessibility Guidelines Working Group, the W3C Evaluation and Repair Tools Working Group and the W3C Authoring Tools Accessibility Guidelines Working Group.
 She spent six years contributing to the development of WCAG2.
 Gian is often asked to speak at both web and accessibility conferences around the world, including in the United States, Europe, South America and Canada.
 She spoke at the United Nations on the importance of accessibility at the Eighth session of the Conference of States Parties to the Convention on the Rights of Persons with Disabilities.